jjaykumarp-rai/GCR-PPO/README.md

 This is a forked setup from [GCR-PPO](https://github.com/humphreymunn/GCR-PPO), a focused fork/adaptation of [IsaacLab](https://github.com/isaac-sim/IsaacLab) targeting **IsaacLab 2.1.0** with **RSL-RL**.

+Relevant background 🎯:
+- 🔧 Optimization-only throwing on fixed-base, single-arm manipulators.
+- 🤖 Recent RL work on throwing with single-arm manipulators on legged bases (Anymal/Spot).
+- 📐 Some slanted-throw approaches rely on real-robot data for sim2real and imitation.
+- 🧩 Open-source code for multi-objective throwing remains scarce.

+GCR-PPO, a PPO variant, includes a throwing task on a G1 humanoid from prior work.
+We reuse it here to recreate throwing behavior with observations, actions, and rewards adapted to the RAI Alpha robot.
+Any PPO algorithm could be swapped in.

 ## Contents
 - [Alpha RL Throw](#alpha-rl-throw-)
 - [Quick Start](#quick-start-)